Sajid Nadiadwala

 Sajid Nadiadwala (born 18 February 1966) is an Indian film producer, film director and screenwriter who works in Hindi cinema.
 He is the owner of Nadiadwala Grandson Entertainment and the grandson of filmmaker A.K.
 Nadiadwala.
-Sajid has written and produced many notable films such Housefull (2010) and Baaghi (2016).
-He was the director of the Salman Khan-starrer, Kick that won him a debutant director award.
+Sajid has produced several films starring Akshay Kumar and Salman Khan.
+He is known for films such Housefull (2010) and Baaghi (2016) and its sequels.
+He was the director of Kick that won him a debutant director award.
 He was also involved in the Marathi film Lai Bhaari that was produced by Riteish Deshmukh.
+In 2026, he co-produced his first Gujarati film Dhabkaaro, to commemorate the completion of 75 years of Nadiadwala Grandson Entertainment.
+The film was directed by National Award winning director Abhishek Shah.

 Early life

 Sajid's grandfather Abdul Karim Nadiadwala came to Mumbai from Nadiad, Gujarat in 1955.
 His grandfather produced hundreds of films in Mumbai, including Taj Mahal.
 After completing his undergraduate degree, he worked under J.P.
 Dutta as an assistant director on the sets of Ghulami at the age of 21.

 Career

 Sajid started his career as a production assistant in his uncle's production house before establishing his own production company called "Nadiadwala Grandson Entertainment Pvt Ltd" at the age of 25.

 In 1992, he produced his first film Zulm Ki Hukumat starring Dharmendra and Govinda.
 He brought together Akshay Kumar and Suniel Shetty for the first time on the big screen with his next, Waqt Hamara Hai (1993).